-The River Brosna rises in Lough Ennell, near Mullingar in County Westmeath and flows through County Offaly where it joins the Shannon at Shannon Harbour.
+The river Brosna rises in Bunbrosna and flows into Lough Owel and eventually into Offaly where it passes through Clara, Ballycumber, Pollagh, Ferbane and Belmont before joining the Shannon at Shannonharbour.
 Wild brown trout to 3lbs+ are present along with Croneen.
 During the summer months small runs of salmon enter the river with the best fishing at Clonooney and Belmont in County Offaly.
 It is a limestone water and fish can be caught using wet and dry flies.
 While access is good at the road bridges, the banks can be difficult to negotiate in places due to drainage works.
 An IFI permit is required to fish this river.

 Little Brosna River